Jake0826/drive-thru-ai/README.md

 # OpenAI Realtime Agents

 A Next.js application that demonstrates real-time agent interactions using OpenAI's API.
 This is a fork of the original [Realtime API Agents Demo](https://github.com/openai/swarm) that maintains all original functionality while adding a new fast food ordering system.
+100% of the code I wrote was written by AI.

 ## Features